 From the results of behaviour patterns of congenital deaf and blind children, it is confirmed that some of the characters are inherited and not learned.
 Even if they are blind and deaf, expression of anger, laughing during happiness and facial expressions during each condition are as same as normal children.

 Predictably, it is possible that these behaviours are governed by some genetic traits and inherited independently or it may be psychological.
-However, to date, scientist does not have enough data to conclude that behavioural characters are governed by genetic traits or are psychological.
+However, to date, the scientist does not have enough data to conclude that behavioural characters are governed by genetic traits or are psychological.
 We will discuss behavioural genetics in the Drosophila, dog and other animals in the next article.

 Hey readers, you can comment or suggest us, if we missed any point or topic